alex/what-happens-when/README.rst

 -------------

-* During rendering process the graphical computing layers can use general purpose ``CPU`` or the grhapical processor ``GPU`` as well.
+* During rendering process the graphical computing layers can use general purpose ``CPU`` or the graphical processor ``GPU`` as well.

-* When using ``GPU`` for graphical rendering computations the graphical software layers split the task into multple pieces, so it can take advantage of ``GPU`` massive parallelism for float point calculations requiered for the rendering process.
+* When using ``GPU`` for graphical rendering computations the graphical software layers split the task into multiple pieces, so it can take advantage of ``GPU`` massive parallelism for float point calculations required for the rendering process.